Overview of the Norming Process for the ACA Youth Outcomes Battery

 - If an exact percentile is necessary for reporting, linear interpolation will yield a reasonable approximation of the precise percentile.

-Norms for the Basic Format of the ACA Youth Outcomes Battery
+Norms for the ACA Youth Outcomes Battery

 The normed tables in the downloadable PDF provide the pertinent data needed by not-for profit camps that wish to make a comparison between their campers’ outcomes' scores and an established norm.
 Each scale has the mean, median, and standard deviation as well as the break downs at 10% intervals.
 The norms include tables for non-profit camps in general, resident camps only, and camper characteristics for age and gender.